 Measure from the top edge of the lower step’s nose to the lower edge of the level’s (step) rear edge.

-Distance to wall
+Distance to wall and tread depth

 The spiral staircase's external radius must be at least 50 mm from walls.
 The tread depth is calculated along an imaginary path 250 mm from the radius.